Felipe-Lohan/Dungeon_World/Barbarian.md

 ##Additional Starting Moves

-_You also choose one of these to start with._
+_You also choose one of these to start with.
+You may take the other as part of your advancement in further levels._

 * ☐ **Full Plate And Packing Steel:** You ignore the _clumsy_ tag on armor you wear.